-Students who do not meet the quarterly minimum requirements for making SAP but do meet the cumulative requirements at the end of a guarter will be placed on SAP Notification for the next guarter.
-The Office of Academic Advising will alert students who are on SAP Notification status.
+Students who do not meet the quarterly minimum requirements for making SAP but do meet the cumulative requirements at the end of the guarter will be placed on SAP Notification for the next guarter.
+The Office of Academic Advising will alert students through their official NewSchool email account who are on SAP Notification status.
 The purpose of the notification is to help students maintain SAP compliance.
-The notification will ask students to meet with their academic advisors and program chairs to discuss how to help the students improve their GPAs.
+The notification will ask students to meet with their academic advisors and senior academic administrator of the academic unit to discuss how to help the students improve their GPAs.
 The goal of the notification is to prevent students from being placed on SAP Warning status.